-The DFS financial outcomes showed an unleveraged pre-tax net present value of US\$298m (calculated using discount rate of 10%), unleveraged pre-tax internal rate of return 36.8% and a payback period of 3.8 years based on the annual production of approximately 60,000 tpa of graphite concentrate over the evaluation period of 27 years.
+The DFS financial outcomes showed an unleveraged pre-tax net present value of US\$298 million (calculated using discount rate of 10%), unleveraged pre-tax internal rate of return 36.8% and a payback period of 3.8 years based on the annual production of approximately 60,000 tpa of graphite concentrate over the evaluation period of 27 years.
 The average annual Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) over the evaluation period was US\$43.6m based on a basket price of US\$1,435 per tonne of graphite concentrate and average operating costs over the evaluation period excluding royalty of US\$634 per tonne (FCA Port of Pemba).

-The Company commenced the update of the 2017 DFS1 in April 2023 (which is on-going as at the date of the report), which is focused on refreshing the key financial inputs such as graphite basket pricing, upfront capital expenditure, operating expenditure and sustaining capital expenditure.
-In parallel to this the Company commenced the FEED (Front End Engineering Design) process and Early Contractor Involvement (ECI) in collaboration with Jinpeng Machinery, a major Chinese equipment supplier as well as mining and civil contractors.
+In 2023 the Company completed the update of the 2017 DFS, the FEED (Front End Engineering Design) process and Early Contractor Involvement (ECI) in collaboration with Jinpeng Machinery, a major Chinese equipment supplier as well as mining and civil contractors.
 Overall, the project execution planning process is well underway, led by the experienced team of Chairman Rod Zhang and Chief Operating Officer Adrian Costello.